ionic-team/ionic-site/docs/nightly/api/directive/ionSideMenus/index.md

   <code>bool</code>
       </td>
       <td>
-        <p>Determines if the side menu is enabled when the
+        <p>Determines whether the side menu is enabled when the
 back button is showing.
 When set to <code>false</code>, any <a href="/docs/nightly/api/directive/menuToggle/"><code>menuToggle</code></a> will be hidden, and the user cannot swipe to open the menu.
-When going back to the root page of the side menu (the page without a back button visible), then any menuToggle buttons will show again, and menus are enabled again.</p>
+When going back to the root page of the side menu (the page without a back button visible), then any menuToggle buttons will show again, and menus will be enabled again.</p>

       </td>